Why There Is a Minimum Size Gas Bottle for Each Situation

 -

-A 9kg LPG bottle can only deliver 70 MJ/h, enough for about 5 burners on a 6-burner BBQ.
+A 9kg LPG bottle can only deliver about 70 MJ/h, enough for roughly 5 burners on a 6-burner BBQ.

 Why You Need a Larger Gas Bottle